 Climate change impacts, including sea-level rise, are not limited to the open coast and may involve increased wave activity, storm events, and flooding.
-The existing structures within the proposed lease area are located along the Sacramento River within a tidally-influenced region.
+The existing structures within the proposed lease area are located in Georgiana Slough connected to the Sacramento River, within a region identified as tidally influenced.
 The subject facilities are vulnerable to flooding at current sea levels and at a higher risk of flood exposure given future projected scenarios of sea-level rise.
-The facilities associated in this lease area include an existing floating boat dock, three pilings, adjustable ramp, and bank protection.
+The facilities associated in this lease area include an existing covered floating boat dock, four pilings, floating jet-ski dock, floating dock finger, floating boat lift, adjustable gangway, and bank protection.

 By 2030, California's coast could see up to 1 foot of sea-level rise (from year 2000 levels), 2 feet by 2050, and possibly more than 5 feet by 2100 (National Research Council 2012).
-This effect could increase the Sacramento River's inundation levels within the lease area.
+This effect could increase the Sacramento River's inundation levels, which would impact the lease area in Georgiana Slough.
 Rising sea levels can lead to increased flooding through regular inundation and larger flooding events when combined with tidal events and storm surges.
-These climate change and sea-level rise impacts can also affect erosion and sedimentation rates through increased wave action and scour, which in turn can lead to decreased shoreline stability and structure.
+These climate change and sea-level rise impacts could also affect erosion and sedimentation rates through increased wave action and scour, which in turn could lead to decreased shoreline stability and structure.
 In addition, as stated in Safeguarding California (California Natural Resources Agency 2014), climate change is projected to increase the frequency and severity of natural disasters related to flooding, drought, and storms (especially when coupled with sea-level rise).